twse/random-stuff/README.md

 ## Bulk-add everyone to the Mozilla credits list
 **Command line** - You won't receive any emails when your name is added - this will see the message in the log.
-1. Clone the `mozilla/community-data` repository with the GitHub domain before the https or git protocol.
+1. Clone the `mozilla/community-data` repository with the GitHub domain (use either https or git for protocol).
 2. Copy names from Mozilla-related websites such as translation projects.
 3. Save the file as .csv (comma separated value).
 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` with the second word replaced with your actual file having a list.
 5. Commit changes via `git commit -a -m "message"` replaced with your own message.
-6. Login as `gurumukhi` (current owner) to push changes.
+6. Login as `shahbazalam17dec` to push changes.
 7. View the Mozilla credits list to change the last updated date and add the entries.

 **GitHub web interface** - Do this only when logged in as the current owner in the module info below.
 You won't receive any emails when your name is added - this will see the message in the log.